-- a. structural change in modes of production change the matrix of mateial affirmations and sanctions.
-This means that old subjectivities no longer constitute the basis for qualification into roles/relations. - b. class struggle over affirmations/sanctions can set up competing systems of interpellation, competing "material matrices."
+- a.
+Structural change in modes of production change the matrix of material affirmations and sanctions.
+This means that old subjectivities no longer constitute the basis for qualification into roles/relations. - b.
+Class struggle over affirmations/sanctions can set up competing systems of interpellation, competing "material matrices."
 Unions impose sanctions on certain kinds of competitiveness among workers, thus counteracting the affirmations of the market.
 Result = clashing subjectivities based on clashing affirmations/sanctions. (i.e., coexistence of antagonistic class-alter ideologies.)
 These are examples how conscious, motivated practice can establish the material framework for the transformation of subjectivities by producing contradictions (or intensifying them). - c.
 The different interpellations of the same individual may contradict each other: the different/multiple subjectivities may not be congruent with each other.
 For example: the forms of subjectivity of women within bourgeois/patriarchical sex-gender interpellations are not congruent with the form of interpellation of women as graduate students within competitive bourgeois academic relations.
 The former demands passivity, gentleness, the latter demands aggressiveness, assertiveness, competitiveness.
-Such contradiction can motivate a variety of responses: struggles to change the affirmations/sanctions in the academic relations; rejection of the female subjectivity of the sex-gender system (women "act like men"); struggles to transform the sex-gender relations of affirmation/sanction. - d.
-Fundamental importance of temporality of change: the speed of social change as such becomes crucial.
-If change is very slow, then smooth adjustments are possible (for example, if changes that require new subjectivities take several generations to accomplish); if change is much more rapid -- many dramatic changes within a single generation -- then subjective reconstitution becomes problematic.
-Life-cycle perspective on the operation of ideology.
+Such contradiction can motivate a variety of responses: struggles to change the affirmations/sanctions in the academic relations; rejection of the female subjectivity of the sex-gender system (women "act like men"); struggles to transform the sex-gender relations of affirmation/sanction.